Last Updated on August 25, 2020 by Hold the Hairline Team

 The main reason those enduring the condition of hair loss turn to natural options is safety.
 There are many people who try to stay away from drugs and chemicals that may come with unwanted side effects.
 Two of the most popular hair loss products Rogaine and Propecia have been shown to have risks.
 Heck, if you can make your own special potion that cures hair loss why bother with those right?
 When it comes down to it there is a balancing act between results and safety.
 The nice thing about Rogaine and Propecia is that they do work by blocking dihydrotestosterone (DHT) and have been shown to do so in clinical studies.
 The bad?
 They may not work for everyone and some users get unwanted sides.
 Also, they cost a lot of money relative to herbs and supplements.

 There are many natural hair loss remedies available.
 The problem is that many of them don’t have verified results.
 You have people claiming they slapped some Aloe Vera on their bald head and new hair shot up the next day.
 Then you find out that guy is working for a manufacturer of Aloe Vera gels and lotions.
-That’s the big problem.
+That’s a big problem.
 You have to sift through a lot of baloney before you land on something.
 Then that may or may not work for you.
 Since there’s not much evidence, you have to try it out yourself.
 Conduct your own trials and whatnot.
 That’s at least 6 months of time for a fair trial.
-And that’s 6 months of precious time lost to a receding hair line if it doesn’t work.
+And that’s 6 months of precious time lost to a receding hairline if it doesn’t work.

 The good thing is that there are a few natural remedies for hair loss that come up again and again.
 We are talking about the saw palmettos of the world.
 Hair loss has been around for a great many years longer than the internet.
 So evidence slowly compiles and some natural hair loss treatments rise to the top.
 We will discuss the most popular home remedies and natural remedies for hair loss in-depth.